 How was the permanent site decided?

 We all know land is in short supply in our area, and expensive to obtain.
 We have published details of some of our past site preferences, and why they were ruled out.
-In addition to these we proposed several other local sites to the EFA for investigation and suggestions were also made by Richmond Council and members of the local community.
+In addition to these we proposed several other local sites to the Education Funding Agency for investigation and suggestions were also made by Richmond Council and members of the local community.

 Having considered the options, the EFA progressed the purchase of the Hospital Bridge Road site in consultation with Richmond and Hounslow Local Authorities.
 It is within reasonable distance of our central admissions point, and is large enough to accommodate not only a brand new school building and sports facilities but also outdoor playing fields, hard surface courts and recreation areas.